ShrekMan293/Brass/SYNTAX.md

     }
 };

-trait Color of Animal { # of is the keyword that defines the parent of the trait
+mod Color of Animal { # of is the keyword that defines the parent of the mod
-    # A trait is like a child class, a parent can have as many traits as it wants
+    # A mod is like a child class, a parent can have as many mods as it wants
     u8 alpha
     u8 red
     u8 green